HomeBlogArizona Spousal Maintenance Guidelines (2026): Maricopa County Calculator, Rule of 65 and Duration

 Factor 2: Unable to be self-sufficient through employment.
 The spouse is unable to be self-sufficient through appropriate employment, or is the custodian of a child whose age or condition makes it inappropriate for the spouse to work outside the home.
 This factor often applies to stay-at-home parents or spouses who have been out of the workforce for many years.

 Factor 3: Contributed to the other spouse's education.
 The spouse contributed to the educational opportunities of the other spouse.
-This is sometimes called the "working spouse" factor — if you worked to put your spouse through medical school, law school, or another advanced degree program, you may be eligible for maintenance to compensate for that investment.
+This is sometimes called the "working spouse" factor: if you worked to put your spouse through medical school, law school, or another advanced degree program, you may be eligible for maintenance to compensate for that investment.

 Factor 4: Long marriage and age.
 The marriage was of long duration and the spouse is of an age that may preclude the possibility of gaining employment adequate to be self-sufficient.
 There is no specific number of years that qualifies as "long duration," but marriages of 15 years or more are generally considered in this category.
+Our covers the unique considerations for these cases.

 Factor 5: Significantly reduced income or career opportunities.
 The spouse significantly reduced their income or career opportunities for the benefit of the other spouse.
 This is broader than Factor 3 and can include situations where a spouse relocated for the other's career, turned down promotions to maintain family stability, or left a career entirely.